rkaunismaa/LLaMa2_PlayGround/Elastic/README.md

 And off the top of my head, I don't remember which docker container or conda environment I need to run this in!!!

 OK ... so it looks like we run this stuff in the 'hfpt_Dec14' docker container.
+And of course, the 'elasticsearch' and 'kibana' containers are running in the background ...

 #### Friday, January 19, 2024